vondruska/nebula-sync/README.md

 ### Webhooks

 Nebula Sync can invoke webhooks depeneding if a sync succeeded or failed.
 URL is required for the webhook to trigger.
-Both sucess and failure webhooks use the same enviroment variable pattern.
+Both success and failure webhooks use the same enviroment variable pattern.
+Webhooks have a timeout of 10 seconds.

 | Name                                    | Default | Example                           | Description                                        |
 |-----------------------------------------|---------|-----------------------------------|----------------------------------------------------|